vaskoGut/Learning/README.md

         ***Redux-toolkit*** - its abstraction over redux, it simplifes redux develpment by reducing some code.
 It provides utilities like createSlice, configureStore, creatAsyncThunk for easier state management
         ***React-Redux*** - it's additional library.
 It helps to connect Redux to React components, allows to access Redux state and dispatch actions within React app using hooks like ***useSelector*** and ***useDispatch***.

-        You can combine Redux-toolkit with React-redux.
+        You can combine Redux-toolkit with React-redux it's common pattern for React applications.

 ________________________________________________________________________________________________________________________________
    2. ### #react-native-styling